China reaffirms Xi's dominance, removes No. 2 Li Keqiang

 Most media, including all foreign journalists, were not allowed into the first part of the meeting when the voting took place.

-Former Chinese President Hu Jintao, Xi’s predecessor as party leader, was helped off the stage a little more than two hours into the 3.5-hour meeting without explanation.
+Former Chinese President Hu Jintao, Xi’s predecessor as party leader, was helped off the stage a little more than two hours into the 3.5-hour meeting without explanation, sparking speculation about his health.

 Hu, 79, spoke briefly with Xi, whom he had been sitting next to in the front row, before walking off with an assistant holding him by the arm.
 Jiang Zemin, 96, who was president before Hu, did not appear at this congress.